Weather in Quito: All you need to know

 - Spare sweater

-A trip to Quito is spectacular any time during the year.
-The stable temperatures mean that you won’t experience snow or soaring desert temperatures during any month of the year.
-However, you should be prepared for any change in the weather on your day excursions, and take any local weather forecast with a grain of salt.
-Sometimes we think blue skies mean we’ll have a beautiful day ahead of us, but that’s not always the case in Quito.
-It’s not just the incredible sights and adventures that can surprise you in this city – the weather likes to play, too!
+A trip to Quito is spectacular any time of year.
+The stable temperatures and weather in Quito, Ecuador mean you won’t experience snow or desert-like heat any month of the year.
+However, you should be prepared for sudden changes in the weather on your day excursions, and take any local weather forecast with a grain of salt.